Cooler Temperatures, Rain Bearing Down On Southland

 A winter storm warning will be in effect for the Los Angeles County mountains, excluding the Santa Monica range, through Sunday morning.

 “Plan on slippery road conditions,” forecasters warned.
 “Road closures are possible during this event, including Interstate 5 over the Grapevine, Highway 33 through the Grapevine and Highway 2 through the San Gabriel Mountains.
-Roads may remain icy and impassable well after snowfall has ended.”MORE NEWS: Bellflower Man Shot, Killed By LA Deputies After Charging At Them With Garden Hoe, Officials Say
+Roads may remain icy and impassable well after snowfall has ended.”MORE NEWS: LA County Lifts Indoor Mask Mandate After Being Reclassified As Having 'Low' COVID-19 Activity

 Forecasters said conditions should begin to rebound on Sunday with clear skies.
 Warmer weather is expected to return by Monday.